Dalton L. McMichael

-Dalton Larkin McMichael, Sr. (March 10, 1914 – July 27, 2001) was an American textile executive and philanthropist.
+Dalton Larkin McMichael Sr. (March 10, 1914 – July 27, 2001) was an American textile executive and philanthropist.
 He was ranked among the top fifty most influential textile executives in the twentieth century by Textile World Magazine.
 He was inducted into the Class of 2003 American Textile Hall of Fame by the American Textile History Museum.

 Early life

 Dalton Larkin McMichael was born in Wentworth, North Carolina.
 He was named after his maternal grandparents, Susan Victoria Dalton and Lieutenant Larkin DeShazo, a confederate officer who served in May's Company of the 45th Infantry Regiment.
 He attended the University of North Carolina at Chapel Hill for pre-medicine, later switching to accounting, graduating in 1938.

 Career

 McMichael's first textile job was for the Cost Accounting Department at Burlington Industries in Greensboro, North Carolina.
 He later moved to sales in the hosiery division of the company.
 He then moved to New York for three years where he met William Johnston Armfield III, the general manager of the hosiery division at Burlington Industries.
-Together in 1946 they formed the Madison Throwing Company in Madison.
-In 1954, they sold an interest in the company to Burlington Industries.
-Madison Throwing grew to over three-thousand employees before becoming a wholly owned subsidiary of Burlington Industries in 1970.

-Armfield's son, Billy Armfield, joined Madison Throwing Company in 1959, eventually becoming president.
-Dalton went into business with Billy Armfield, creating Macfield Texturing Company in 1970, which was sold to Unifi in 1991.
+In 1946, they joined C.T.
+Sutherland in forming the Madison Throwing Company, a nylon producer based in Madison.
+In 1970, the company was acquired by Burlington Industries and renamed Burlington Madison Yarns.
+McMichael shortly thereafter resigned as president of the subsidiary and joined colleague and son of the late Armfield III, Billy Armfield, in launching Macfield Texturing.
+The company's name was shortened to Macfield in 1987.
+It merged with Unifi in 1991.

 In 1982, McMichael, along with other textile industry leaders, formed Vintage Yarns, which was sold to Unifi in 1993.
 In 1992, McMichael created Mayo Yarns and Dan Valley Yarns.
 These two companies later merged, and then merged with Frontier Spinning in 2000, when McMichael retired.

 In 1998, McMichael received Textile World's Lifetime Achievement Award for his work in the textured yarn business.

-McMichael served on the Madison and Mayodan School Boards of Education for sixteen years.
+McMichael served as chairman of the Madison-Mayodan School Board for 15 years.
 Dalton L. McMichael High School in Mayodan, North Carolina was named in his honor.